AnimeNL/volunteer-portal-api/api/content/hosts.team/registration/2022-regular/index.md

 ## What is expected of you?

-  * You're at least 18 years of age during AnimeCon 2022 (TBA: June 3-5 _or_ June 10-12), and are
-    able to communicate clearly in both Dutch and English.
+  * You're at least 18 years of age during AnimeCon 2022 (June 10-12), and are able to communicate clearly in both Dutch and English.

   * You're able to be present at the [Broodfabriek](https://de-broodfabriek.nl/) in Rijswijk from